EgorVN/NetisWRT/README.md

 ### 2. Update (from OpenWrt/ImmortalWrt)
 1. Navigate to **System -> Backup / Flash Firmware**.
 2. Upload the `sysupgrade.bin` file.
-3. **Crucial:** Uncheck "Keep settings" to ensure the new Mesh, DAWN, and nftset configurations initialize correctly without conflicts.
+3. **Crucial:** Uncheck "Keep settings" to ensure the new routing daemons and DAWN/Mesh configurations initialize correctly without conflicts.

 ---